ornab74/twitchaudio/README.md

     SETTINGS {
         TEXT key PK
-        BLOB payload "Fernet encrypted JSON"
+        BLOB payload "AES-GCM encrypted JSON"
         TEXT updated_at
     }
 ```

 The `streams.payload` blob contains the encrypted JSON for URL, title, quality, and volume.
-The `settings.payload` blob contains encrypted app settings such as Twitch chat username and OAuth token.
+The `settings.payload` blob contains encrypted app settings such as Twitch app credentials and OAuth tokens.
 Timestamp and play-count fields stay outside encrypted payloads so the app can sort history without decrypting every metadata field into separate columns.

 ## Volume Flow